-In the ever-evolving landscape of online search, Google continues to push the boundaries by harnessing the power of artificial intelligence (AI).
+In the constantly evolving world of online search, Google continues to push boundaries by leveraging the power of artificial intelligence (AI).
 In Google’s I/O 2023 presentation, they showcased the latest iteration of Google’s generative AI-enabled search (ahem, question-and-answer) engine.
 How will these changes impact SEO and the practitioners who use it to drive brand awareness, leads, and sales?

 The SEO role will evolve to SEO + CRO + PR.

-It’s likely that many companies will see a decrease in organic traffic to their website, especially in the in-between time when Bard (Google’s AI chatbot) becomes standard in Google, but before optimization strategies for AI become apparent.
+It’s likely that many websites will see a decrease in organic traffic, especially in the in-between time when Google’s AI chatbot becomes standard in Google, but before optimization strategies for AI become apparent.
 Therefore, I predict that SEOs will need to shift into more of a conversion-rate optimization (CRO) role in addition to SEO.

 In terms of link building, the old ways are going the way of the dodo bird.
 There will be a significant shift away from mass link-building and towards digital PR – leveraging PR tactics such as media outreach, content partnerships, and thought leadership initiatives to build links and online brand visibility.
 Link quality will become even more important than quantity.
 Which leads me to my next point…